Read Later x

 Wearing masks at weddings

-Although it’ll become normal practice to wear a mask while out and about, we don’t anticipate many wedding guests will be wearing masks although a lot of couples will make them available.
-Catering staff and suppliers at your wedding are likely to wear a mask for their own protection and for added safety for your guests.
+Although it’ll become normal practice to wear a mask while out and about.
+It is legally required for people to wear masks indoors at a number of venues across the UK so be prepared for this.
+The bride, groom and officiants are usually exempt from this rule.
+Catering staff and suppliers at your wedding are also likely to wear a mask for their own protection and for added safety for your guests.

 Including guests remotely